BingyaoHuang/single-shot-pro-cam-calib/README.md

 ## Tutorial
 1. Watch a short video tutorial [here][6].
 2. Note our method works best for camera resolution <=640x480 and projector resolution <=1920x1080.
-You can resize the camera image to wdith=640 for the best quality and speed.
+You can resize the camera image to wdith=640 for the best quality and speed. **If you want to use other resolutions please refer to this [issue](https://github.com/BingyaoHuang/single-shot-pro-cam-calib/issues/10).**

 ----
 ## Calibration